 - Sores that do not heal

-Acral-lentiginous melanoma (when the condition affects the toenails, fingernails, palms of the hands or soles of the feet.
+Acral-lentiginous melanoma is when the condition affects the toenails, fingernails, palms of the hands or soles of the feet.
 This form of the condition is often difficult to diagnose, as the first signs can be very subtle.
 The first sign of acral-lentiginous melanoma is often a patch of brown or grey discolouration on the skin.
 Due to the fact that the feet are not often checked for melanoma and elderly people often find the soles of the feet difficult to see, this type of melanoma is most often diagnosed by podiatrists (doctors specialising in conditions related to the feet).

 Signs of melanoma FAQs

 Q: What are the signs of melanoma in children?

 A: In children, the blemishes that indicate melanoma are often different to the signs of melanoma in adults, for example they are often paler in colour .
 Yellow, white or pink sores or bumps on the skin that bleed, itch or do not heal are the most common sign of melanoma in children.
 Melanoma in children is rare, affecting only around 300 children per year on average in the U.S. As with adults, children with fair skin and red or blonde hair are at greater risk of developing melanoma than children with darker complexions.

 Q: Why does having fair skin increase the likelihood of developing melanoma?

 A: Melanoma affects people of all skin types.
 However, fair-skinned people have a significantly greater risk of developing melanoma than people with darker skin.
 This is because their skin produces smaller quantities of melanin than darker, more pigmented skins.
 In the absence of sufficient quantities of melanin, the skin is less able to withstand damage from UV radiation.
 Those with the palest complexions are at greater risk of developing melanoma than people who tan easily or are olive skinned.

 Is it possible to prevent the spread of melanoma?